qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

         return probabilities

 This custom function of ``runge_kutta`` is registered using the decorator ``@alias.register_function`` under NumPy.

-In the case of JAX, we want to use ``jax.lax.scan`` function for instead of Python for efficient loops.
+In the case of JAX,

 .. jupyter-execute::